Jonathan-Chia/mmm-practitioner-guide/README.md

 # MMM Research

-This is my personal repo to research and improve my understanding of MMM in practice.
+This is my personal repo to research and improve my understanding of Media Mix Models (MMM).

+# Directory

+# Environment Setup